Lacrymology/states/graphite/doc/usage.rst

 Web UI
 ------

-After installing, you can login to the :doc:`/graphite/doc/index` web by using the account that is defined in :doc:`pillar` ``graphite:initial_admin_user``.
+After installing, you can login to the :doc:`index` web by using the account that is defined in :doc:`pillar` ``graphite:initial_admin_user``.